prana-W/Backend_Series/17_Stateful_(Session)_Authentication/notes.md

 ## Stateless Authentication (Token based Authentication)
 - It doesn't have any state in the server-side
 - Discussed in next lecture

+But can't we just store the session data in the database?
+NO!!!

+- It will increase the latency as database is in another continent increasing the delay.
+- If we access database for every request, it will increase the load on the database and also increase the cost of the project.